Sendhelpyes/email-sorter/README.md

 5. Go to Credentials and click credentials.
 Choose OAuth Client ID.
 Choose Desktop app and create.
 6. Click download json and save the file as credentials.json.
 7. Create a .env file, and paste an API key.
+8. Do pip install -r requirements.txt (you may want do make a venv for this)
-8. To run: just run python/python3 agent.py in the command line.
+9. To run: just run python/python3 agent.py in the command line.
 You may be asked to login if you are running the program for the first time.

 Note: the program does require you having credits in OpenAI